The Horsemasters

-The Horsemasters was a 2 part episode of the Disneyland TV show from 1961 which screened theatrically in some countries.
+The Horsemasters is a 2-part episode of the Disneyland TV show from 1961 which screened theatrically in some countries.

 The film was one of several Disney films that were shot in England.
+The hunt scenes were filmed at Thursley in Surrey, where the Three Horseshoes public house was used as a backdrop.
 It was Annette Funicello's first co-starring role in a feature film.
 The film included a song written by the Sherman Brothers, the first song which the duo ever wrote for a Disney project.
 The film received a comic book adaptation in the Four Color series by Dell Comics.

 Plot

 A group of young people do a course in horsemanship in England.